Historiographic Essay (HIST 801-America inerpreted)

 This essay showcases a general overview of the historiographical changes in United States history, focusing on early schools of thought into post-modernism.
 This was the first essay I wrote for my program of study at UNK and it is interesting to see how my opinions and writing styles have changed over the course of my academic career.

-Historiographic essay Major field (HIST 848: Readings in Frontier Law and order)
+Historiographic essay Major field

-Historiographic Essay Minor field
+Historiographic Essay Minor Field

 Book Review (HIST 848 readings: ConstituTIONAL Rights)